legeiger/HomeAssistant/automation/readme.md

 These automations are used to turn a light on to signify the dog needs to be fed.
 A amazon dash button is used to signify the dog has been fed by turning off the light.
 * Turn on Notification Light AM
 * Turn on Notification Light PM
-* Turn off the Notification Light When the button is pressed in the morning
+* Turn off the Notification Light when the dog food container is opened in the morning
-* Turn off the Notification Light When the button is pressed in the evening
+* Turn off the Notification Light When the dog food container is opened in the evening
 * Reset everything for the new day

 ### Freezer Temp.yaml Automations: